hyvart/Unjammit/README.md

 ## Features (current)

 - Play isolated tracks for each instrument.
-- Set the volume for the instrument or backing track.
+- Set the volume for the instrument, metronome, or backing track.
 - Display music score or tablature.

 ## Supported Platforms